Senator John Heinz History Center418 Votes Currently Open

 - Detre Library & Archives open only Wednesday to Saturday.

-How To reach Senator John Heinz History Center by Public Transport
+How to Reach Senator John Heinz History Center

 - Bus No. 71A and 87 go straight to The Strip, where the History Centre is located.
 You can catch connecting buses as well, by taking Bus No. 75, followed by P1 or 88.